Serg-Norseman/GEDKeeper/projects/plugins/GKMCPPlugin/MCP_TOOLS_en.md

 ## TODO

 1. In the "Implementation Features" section, it states that fuzzy search has an adjustable threshold, but the `individual_search` tool description specifies a fixed 16% threshold, which creates confusion.
-2. Lack of tools for exporting/importing in other formats.
-3. No tools for advanced search by dates, places, events, or combinations of criteria.
+2. No tools for advanced search by dates, places, events, or combinations of criteria.
-4. No tools for generating statistics, building charts, analyzing generations, etc.
+3. No tools for generating statistics, building charts, analyzing generations, etc.
-5. No mechanism for rolling back changes when an operation partially fails (e.g., when merging trees).